Ephesians 1

 “This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel. … the plan of the mystery hidden for ages in God, … so that through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places” — Ephesians 3:6-10 (abridged)

 It’s the same format and reference as in Chapter 1, but now he expands on that predestined mysterious plan, and that plan isn’t that our salvations were all preordained, the mystery is that God ALWAYS intended for the gentiles to be a part of the “elect”.
+Our salvations weren’t predestined, the mechanism God used to unite Gentiles with Jews was.

 So now that we know exactly who Paul is referring to, let’s replace “us” in Ephesians 1 with “Jews and Gentiles” and see how it reads: